Here’s my guide to visiting the lovely town of Mantua in northern Italy’s Lombardy region.

 Meet the Gonzaga Family, Rulers of Mantua

-What makes Mantua especially dreamy is its Renaissance architecture and stunning fresco cycles.
+What makes Mantua especially dreamy is its top attractions — the Renaissance architecture and stunning fresco cycles.
 They came courtesy of the aristocratic Gonzaga family who ruled Mantua (mostly benignly) for four centuries.

 Originally a land owning gentry, the shrewd Gonzaga seized power in the 14th century.
 Over time, the Gonzaga received honorifics from the Holy Roman emperors that catapulted them from lords, to marquises, to dukes.